willWallace-RIT/Badrepos_git/README.md

 i dont personally want to run the centralized service BUT ONE outside of github should be the first line of mitigation to keep additional direct calls to git to a minimum (scaling-wise).

+this by and large is for surface limited by scale kind of measure so the problem faced by a normal steamdeck user might be more apt to think twice with this kind of warning.

 PKGBuild Security Suite